BrianInGermany/junker-latocha/schafkopf.md

 Bavaria's national pastime is a ride of highs and lows, guaranteed to get your heart thumping and your overs trumping.

-Whether you're deep down in Oberbayern, or far north of the Weißwurst equator, *Schafkopf for Expats* puts all you need to know about this classic card game into plain English.
+Whether you're deep down in Oberbayern, or far beyond the Weißwurst equator, *Schafkopf for Expats* puts all you need to know about this classic card game into plain English.

 Life's too short to learn German?
-Life'S too short not to learn Schafkopf!
+Life's too short not to learn Schafkopf!